cvmfs/doc-cvmfs/cpt-notification-system.rst

 As before, ``<WORKER_PASSWORD>`` should be substituted for a suitable strong password.

-With RabbitMQ installed and configured, the final steps is to install the ``cvmfs-notify`` package and open firewall port 4930/TCP.
+With RabbitMQ installed and configured, the final steps are to install the ``cvmfs-notify`` package and open firewall port 4930/TCP.

 ``cvmfs-notify`` is configured in ``/etc/cvmfs/notify/config.json``: ::